 Here’s what’s already happened:

-• Kitchen cabinets and bathroom vanities are facing tariffs of 25% through at least 2027
+- Kitchen cabinets and bathroom vanities are taxed at 25% through at least January 2027, and a scheduled jump to 50% was delayed a year

-• Canada supplies roughly 85% of the softwood lumber used in American construction, and lumber tariffs are pushing prices higher
+- Canada supplies roughly 85% of the softwood lumber the U.S. imports, and tariffs on that lumber are pushing framing costs higher

-• Copper, which runs through every electrical system and plumbing line, is expected to hit record highs by mid-2026
+- Copper, which runs through every electrical system and plumbing line, came under new Section 232 tariffs in April 2026

-The National Association of Home Builders estimates that tariffs are adding roughly $10,000 to $11,000 to construction and renovation costs per home.
-Some contractors are telling their clients to budget 30% more for remodeling projects than they would have two years ago.
+The National Association of Home Builders estimates that tariffs are adding roughly $10,900 to the cost of building a typical new home.
+Some contractors are telling clients to budget up to 30% more for remodeling projects than they would have two years ago.

 That’s real money.
-And it directly affects you as a seller.
+And it affects you whether you’re buying or selling.

 How This Affects North Park Sellers Specifically